Meet the queer filmmakers creating IDAHOBIT resources for UK schools

 It’s a roller-coaster.
 I hope people allow themselves to remain open enough to feel all of those emotions.
 Open enough to listen and learn – at times agree and at times not.
 I hope viewers allow a fire to burn in their belly and look for a way to channel it for good use.
 I hope people understand that they’re needed and that they’re powerful enough to create change.

-Why was the Are You Proud? documentary a project that you wanted to be part of?
+Why was the Are You Proud documentary a project that you wanted to be part of?

-In this year, being the 50th anniversary of the Stonewall Uprisings, this project was asking the most important questions – how far we’ve come, where we’re at now, and where we need to go to.
+This project was asking the most important questions – how far we’ve come, where we’re at now, and where we need to go to.

 The film has a great balance of celebrating how far we’ve come, but also recognising how far we’ve got to go.
 When you look back at the original aims of the Pride movement, there’s been huge achievements for some parts of our community, but for many there is still so far to go.